Marriage and Family Therapist Career Guide

 Marriage and Family Therapy Careers by Degree Level

-According to a survey from O*NET OnLine, 79% of respondents working in the industry said that a master’s degree is required to be a marriage and family therapist, while 10% said that a professional degree is required, and 5% said that a doctoral degree is required.3 To help you research and learn more about careers in marriage and family therapy with different degrees, we have provided the following summary of careers by degree level.
-Be aware that licensing rules vary by state and a given state may have different exceptions for therapy-related roles that are required to be licensed.
-Additionally, employers commonly use different terms to describe roles that can be similar and often have different requirements as well.
-Keeping this in mind, the below table is a general outline of common degree requirements by role.
-Requirements for a given job or job posting may vary.
+According to a survey from O*NET OnLine, 79% of respondents working in the industry said that a master’s degree is required to be a marriage and family therapist, 10% said that a professional degree is required, and 5% said that a doctoral degree is required.3 To help you research and learn more about careers in marriage and family therapy with different degrees, we have provided the following summary of careers by degree level.
+Be aware that licensing rules vary by state.
+Additionally, employers commonly use different terms to describe similar roles.
+The table below is a general outline of common degree requirements by role.

 Counseling Job Title | Minimum Degree Commonly Required |